Wait — before you pay

 Get your appeal letter

-ParkingFight generates a formal letter with legal references specific to OR municipal codes.
+ParkingFight generates a formal letter citing ME municipal codes specific to your violation and defense.

 - 4

-Submit your appeal online or by mail at https://www.portland.gov/transportation/parking/citations within 21 days.
+Submit your appeal online or by mail at https://www.portlandmaine.gov/401/Ticket-Fees-Violations within 30 days of the ticket date.

 Missing or Obscured Signage